openziti/ziti-doc/docfx_project/ziti/quickstarts/network/local-no-docker.md

 * ZITI_EDGE_ROUTER_PORT

-Here is an example which allows you to put all the files into a folder called: `${HOME}/.ziti/quickstart/newfolder`, uses a host named 'localhost' and uses ports 8800 for the edge controller and 9090 for the edge router:
+Here is an example which allows you to put all the files into a folder called: `${HOME}/.ziti/quickstart/newfolder`, uses a host named 'localhost', and uses ports 8800 for the edge controller and 9090 for the edge router:

 ```bash
 ZITI_CONTROLLER_HOSTNAME=localhost; \